 If you’re wondering how you can know if someone is on fentanyl, you likely already have suspicions.
-Fentanyl has been in the spotlight for all the wrong reasons for the past few years, and it’s the drug that’s responsible for the death of music legend Prince, as well as countless others throughout the country.
+Fentanyl has been in the news for the past few years, and is the drug that’s responsible for the death of music legend Prince, and well as countless others throughout the country.

 Table of Contents